,

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What role does cross-community solidarity play in this case?
+What role does cross-community solidarity play in the article?

-Media coverage should avoid sensationalism, protect the minor’s identity, and clearly distinguish allegations from verified facts.
+The article says responsible coverage should avoid sensationalism, protect the minor’s identity, and distinguish allegations from verified facts.
+It emphasizes precision and empathy to prevent secondary victimization and protect legal processes.